| |

 Remember, it’s called the monkey temple, not the human temple.
 Don’t leave any trash around, despite what you may see in some spots in Nepal.

-Trust me, this is a top thing to put on your Nepal travel itinerary.
+Trust me, this is a top thing to put on your Nepal travel to-do-list.
 Swayambhunath is incredible.